The Life Sciences Law Review: China

 i Regulatory agencies and their jurisdiction

 As of the full government reorganisation in March 2018, the NMPA is now the primary pharmaceutical and medical devices regulatory agency in China.
-It is a subordinate bureau of the State Administration for Market Regulation (SAMR) – a super-ministry that covers company registration, product and consumer protection regulation, advertising, antitrust, standardisation and intellectual property, among other areas.
+It is a subordinate bureau of the State Administration for Market Regulation (SAMR), a super-ministry that covers company registration, product and consumer protection regulation, advertising, antitrust, standardisation and intellectual property, among other areas.
 Previously, since 2013, the China Food and Drug Administration – a stand-alone ministry – regulated this area, but the reorganisation reshaped it into a smaller, specialised product regulator under SAMR.
-The reorganisation also removed food from its jurisdiction.
+The reorganisation also removed food from the NMPA's jurisdiction.

 The NMPA enjoys power over most aspects of pre-market approval and a substantial part of post-marketing activities.
-Under the current arrangement, the NMPA is organised into departments and affiliated centres.
-The departments have responsibility for administration and enforcement functions, while the affiliated centres are responsible for scientific review and recommending product approval decisions for the departments to adopt and implement.
+Under the current arrangement, the NMPA is organised into departments and it has affiliated centres covering different regulated products and specialised areas.
+The departments have responsibility for, inter alia, administration of product registrations and enforcement functions, while the affiliated centres are responsible for scientific review and recommending product approval decisions for the departments to adopt and implement.

-With an official headcount of 216 at the national level (not counting contract personnel),2 the NMPA relies on provincial counterparts, which are merging with local administrations for industry and commerce to become 'market supervision bureaus', and similar device and drug regulatory authorities in the municipalities3 to carry out various activities, including accepting applications, conducting on-site checks and inspections, collecting samples, and issuing manufacturing and distribution licences.
+With an official headcount of 216 at the national level (not counting contract personnel or those in the affiliated centres),3 the NMPA relies on provincial counterparts, which are merging with local administrations for industry and commerce to become 'market supervision bureaus', and similar device and drug regulatory authorities in the municipalities4 to carry out various activities, including accepting applications, conducting on-site checks and inspections, collecting samples, and issuing manufacturing and distribution licences.
 These provincial agencies receive their budget and their personnel allocation from the provincial governments, and they can vary in terms of capacity.
 State-accredited laboratories and clinical trial sites (e.g., in state-owned hospitals) also play a role in drug and device regulation in China.

 China has worked since 2015 to provide the affiliated centres (CDE and CMDE) with more reviewers.
-Real numbers are difficult to determine, but the NMPA's announcement on the CDE's hiring4 and the CDE's annual reports indicate that it continues to add reviewers, and that the number of personnel has grown to around 800, from 60 to 70 a few years ago.5 The CMDE has similarly been adding reviewers but has fewer than the CDE.6 The increases in staff have been and will continue to be an important step in resolving delays.
+Real numbers are difficult to determine, but the NMPA's announcement on the CDE's hiring5 and the CDE's annual reports indicate that it continues to add reviewers, and that the number of personnel has grown to around 800, from 60 to 70 a few years ago.6 The CMDE has similarly been adding reviewers but likely has fewer than the CDE.7 The increases in staff have been and will continue to be an important step in resolving delays.
+In December 2020, the NMPA established four new regional affiliated centres in Shanghai and Shenzhen, i.e., Yangtze River Delta Regional Centre for Drug Evaluation and Inspection, Yangtze River Delta Regional Centre for Device Evaluation and Inspection, China Great Bay Area Regional Centre for Drug Evaluation and Inspection, and China Great Bay Area Regional Centre for Device Evaluation and Inspection.8 It is not clear how the drug/device approval authority will be divided among these CDE/CMDE and regional centres.

 Although the NMPA is the primary agency for pre-approval, other government agencies also play important roles in the pharmaceutical regulatory framework.
 Many of these other agencies that had some hand in regulating drugs and devices have also changed names or merged with other agencies.
-For example, a division previously under the National Development and Reform Commission (NDRC) that is now within SAMR has a key role in articulating drug and device pricing policy.
+For example, a division previously under the National Development and Reform Commission (NDRC) that is now within the SAMR has a key role in articulating drug and device pricing policy.
 The SAMR has a significant role in enforcing advertising and promotion and other consumer protection and fair competition and antimonopoly laws that intersect with the drug and device industries.
-The National Health Commission (NHC, formerly the National Health and Family Planning Commission (NHFPC)) oversees all aspects of the medical profession and hospitals (which include NMPA-accredited clinical trial sites for drugs and devices), and plays a part in determining the essential drugs that may be reimbursed under China's state insurance plans.
-The National Healthcare Security Administration also plays a part in setting the reimbursable drugs for these insurance plans.
+The China National Intellectual Property Administration (CNIPA) grants drug patents, and it is playing an important role in the establishment of the patent linkage system.
+The National Health Commission (NHC, formerly the National Health and Family Planning Commission (NHFPC)) oversees all aspects of the medical profession and hospitals (which include NMPA-accredited clinical trial sites for drugs and devices) and plays a part in determining the essential drugs that may be reimbursed under China's state insurance plans.
+The National Healthcare Security Administration also plays a part in setting the reimbursable drugs for these insurance plans, and organising the centralised procurement of drugs and medical consumables.
 For imported drugs, the China Customs Administration is involved in product-quality inspections and customs clearance.
 This sharing of responsibility creates a complex system in many respects.

 ii Primary statutes and regulations

 The NMPA administers several agency rules under the DAL and the Regulations for Implementation of the DAL to govern various activities, such as development, registration, manufacturing and marketing of drugs.
 These include good practice on manufacturing, distribution, clinical development and laboratory work.
-The core regulations governing clinical trials and small molecule drug and biologic registration are the Drug Registration Regulations (DRR), for which the NMPA has not finalised a comprehensive amendment since 2007, despite releasing drafts in 2014, 2016 and 2017, and three in 2019.
-China is expected to finalise a substantial revision of the DRR shortly to implement the DAL.
+The core regulations governing clinical trials and small molecule drug and biologic registration are the Drug Registration Regulations (DRR), for which the NMPA finalised a substantial amendment in 2020.

-The framework legislation for medical devices is a regulation (not a law) enacted by the State Council, namely the RSAMD.8 As with drugs, the NMPA has enacted a number of implementing rules covering registration, production and distribution.9 The State Council revised the RSAMD in 2014 and 2017, and another amendment is very possible in 2020.
+The framework legislation for medical devices is a regulation (not a law) enacted by the State Council, namely the RSAMD.10 As with drugs, the NMPA has enacted a number of implementing rules covering registration, production and distribution.11 The State Council revised the RSAMD in 2014 and 2017, and a recent amendment was passed in December 2020, but the final text has not been released as of the time of this writing.

 The general structure and classification of drugs is governed by the DAL.
 The newly revised DAL defines 'drugs' broadly as:

+The VAL includes a definition of vaccine and the NMPA's registration guidelines include a definition of therapeutic biologic.
 As will be discussed below, the NMPA does recognise some category overlap.
 When products may be considered drug and device combination products, the NMPA and a combination of experts from either the CDE, CMDE or both will make a decision as to whether to regulate the product as a drug or as a device.
-This concept of combination products is being incorporated into mainstream regulations with the drafts of the DRR.
+This concept of combination products has been incorporated into the DRR.

-Once determined to be a drug, the regulatory requirements applicable to a product will be determined by its pathway and its features.
-Previously the location of manufacturing determined the primary pathways, with different requirements for domestically manufactured drugs or imported drugs.
-The revised DAL now leaves the distinctions between domestic and imported pathways in doubt as all products will receive a marketing authorisation and there is no 'imported drug licence' provision as existed in the prior DAL.11
+Once determined to be a certain type of drug, the regulatory requirements applicable to a product will be determined by its pathway and its features.
+Previously, the location of manufacturing determined the primary pathways, with different requirements for domestically manufactured drugs or imported drugs.
+The revised DAL now leaves the distinctions between domestic and imported pathways in doubt as all products will receive a marketing authorisation and there is no 'imported drug licence' provision as existed in the prior DAL.13

-Under the 2019 drafts of the DRR, drugs will still be classified into three types: traditional Chinese medicines and natural drugs, chemical drugs and biological drugs.
+Under the DRR, drugs are classified into three broad categories: (1) traditional Chinese medicines and natural drugs; (2) chemical drugs; and (3) biological drugs.
 Within each classification, drugs are again placed into registration categories.
 These registration categories determine the non-clinical and clinical data and other requirements necessary for registration.
+Instead of including the registration categories in the DRR itself as before, the NMPA released separate registration guidelines for biologics, small molecule drugs and IVDs regulated as drugs.
+The categories are based on the approval status of the drug in China and abroad and the data package on which it is approved, i.e., full data or follow-on.
+For example:

 Medical devices are also defined via regulation and then further sub-classified.
 The RSAMD defines 'medical devices' broadly as: